Redo Parathyroid Surgery

 1. 4D-CT

-A new method of localising parathyroid tumours has recently been developed, called 4-dimensional computed tomography (4D-CT).
+A new method of localising parathyroid tumours is more widely available, called 4-dimensional computed tomography (4D-CT).
 The name of the technique is derived from 3-dimensional CT scanning with the added dimension of time, looking at the changes in perfusion of contrast through a parathyroid tumour.
 CT has the advantage that it will visualise ectopic parathyroids in the anterior mediastinum, where ultrasound cannot see.

 Fig.3: 4D-CT scan of L upper parathyroid tumour, with 3D reconstruction (above) and cross-section (below)